 Before you put your property on the market:

 - Have a preliminary clear out of the loft, garage and shed: you will be very glad you did so when the time comes to give vacant possession.

-- Remember your estate agent is your agent – not the buyer’s: he owes you a duty to get you the best deal.
+- Remember your estate agent is your agent - not the buyer's: he/she owes you a duty to get you the best deal.
 After all, you pay the commission.

 - Arrange to have your gas electric and water meters read at completion.

 - Cancel your payments (and all related direct debits and standing orders) for your old mortgage / buildings and contents insurance / Council Tax / Water Rates / utility bills.